rjammal/JobSite/food_truck_locator/readme.md

 Features
 --------

+* Search within San Francisco to re-center the map
 * Only shows food trucks visible within the current map screen and fluidly reupdates as the map is moved
 * Selecting the food you want displays matching locations on the map
 * Markers on map open dialog boxes describing the truck